Shashankh001/spotify-to-mp3-converter/README.md

 now you will have to answer this question:
 ![image](https://user-images.githubusercontent.com/72354934/146515764-88c3fef1-9c29-446f-a7cf-8edfa805c6d3.png)

-If you want to download a song, type `sound` and press enter.
+If you want to download a song, type `song` and press enter.
 If its a playlist, type `playlist` and press enter.

 After that, input the link of the song/playlist
 ![image](https://user-images.githubusercontent.com/72354934/146515914-ba5fb91b-5bb3-42c7-8359-0811a880af8f.png)